-The updated ERPD describes (in Section 8.5) the simple step that Ghana's national FRL is currently under development and will be completed at the end of 2016, following the completion of the REL for the GCFRP.
+The final ERPD notes (in Section 8.5) that the reference level developed for the ER-Programme served as the framework for the draft national FRL submitted to the UNFCCC in January 2017.
+The FRL is currently being technically assessed by the UNFCCC and should be finalized in November 2017.
 As the REL for the GCFRP is following and building on the current foundation of national RL and NFMS and MRV systems developed through the Readiness phase, and the same institutions and individuals are involved, it is reasonable to expect continued consistency with the country's GHG inventory.
+As stated in the final ERPD, once finalized, the national FRL will form a basis for the estimation of emissions for the 'land' subsector of AFOLU for the national GHG inventory.
 There is a close and effective working relationship between the Environment Protection Agency (MESTI) team responsible for the GHG inventory and the NRS measurement, monitoring and reporting team.